-To manage currency affairs properly and efficiently, field offices located at Karachi, Lahore, Quetta and Peshawar have been designated as Circles of Issue.
-Each Circle of Issue has an Issue Department working under the supervision of a Currency Officer.
+To manage currency affairs properly and efficiently, SBP BSC (Bank) offices located at Karachi, Lahore, Quetta and Peshawar have been designated as Circles of Issue.
+Each Circle of Issue has an Issue Department working under the supervision of a currency officer.

-• What is the difference between Issue Zone and Exchange Zone?
+What is the difference between Issue Zone and Exchange Zone?